sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 vot

 >    OPTIONAL.
-The vectors supported.
+The vectors of trust supported.

 acr_values